People SAY they believe God. But how sincere are they?

 The goal of the lesson was to demonstrate that every time the pendulum swung back and forth, it traveled a slightly shorter path that the previous swing.

 These students were sufficiently schooled in mathematics to understand the science behind the principle: namely that each swing of the pendulum traveled a slightly shorter arc than the one before it.
-If the pendulum left to swing back and forth, it would eventually come to a stop.
+If you let the pendulum swing back and forth, it would eventually come to a stop.

 Then the class went into the science lab